It's the perfect night for a fire.

 Before we delve into wood types, we must first be familiar with what makes wood burnable.

 Wood is wood right?
 Wrong!
-There are in fact several factors that determine how burnable the wood is.
+There are in fact several factors that determine how firewood burns.

 In general, a harder denser wood will burn longer.
 This is why the five species of wood on our list are all hardwoods.
 Softer wood won’t burn as long, but it catches fire easier and makes for great kindling.

-In order for wood to burn best, however, the wood has to first be properly seasoned.
+In order for firewood to burn best, however, the wood has to first be properly seasoned.

 When the logs are split and stacked right away, it allows the moisture to escape faster.
 Keeping the wood elevated off the ground on a log rack will also help the wood properly dry.